epsi-rns/epsi-rns.github.io/_posts/desktop/2016/2016-06-29-awesome-install-arch.markdown

 [![Awesome Install Summary Screenshot][image-ss-awesome]][picasa-ss-awesome]

 However it needs a little knowledge of Lua Programming to configure Awesome.
+Learning Lua will will give some insight into what the configuration actually does.
 In fact I learnt Lua, by configuring Awesome.

 -- -- --